Talenteddolly/ContentCraft-Hub/Setup-Guide-Color-Scheme/Github-Pages-Deployment.md

 ### **Step 9: Access the Live Site**

-After ~1 minute, the website should be live at:
+After ~1 minute, the deployed website should be live at:
 👉 `https://username.github.io/repository-name/`

 ---